egedursun/bimod-lab/README.md

 ......

-1. Integrate the knowledge prompt for the Harmoniq assistants.
+1. Integrate NOSQL + add the functionality to SEARCH BAR.
-2. Integrate NOSQL + add the functionality to SEARCH BAR.
+2. BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.

 ---